google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/optimize-encoding-and-transfer.markdown

 ### Image compression 101

-{% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.image-compression-101 %}
+{% include modules/takeaway.liquid list=page.key-takeaways.image-compression-101 %}

 Image compression is both an art and science: an art because there is no one definitive answer for how to best compress an individual image, and a science